elki-project/elki-project.github.io/dev/projectideas.md

 ### Association rule mining

-- Association rule extraction from frequent item sets (different measures of interestingness, such as Lift)
+- Additional measures of interestingness for association rule extraction

 - CHARM:

   M. J. Zaki.
 "Generating non-redundant association rules".
 In: Proceedings of the 6th ACM International Conference on Knowledge Discovery and Data Mining (SIGKDD), 2000, pp. 34-43.

 - Visualization of FPgrowth FP-Trees

+- FPgrowth variations, such as FP-bonsai

 ### Visualization